Welcome to my Book Reviews!

 In case you’re wondering why I don’t include

-synopsises synopses a synopsis, it’s because of how I read reviews.
+synopsises synopses a synopsis, it’s because of how I read reviews:

-First, when I’m deciding on the next book to read, I read the publisher’s blurb.
+– First, when I’m deciding on the next book to read, I read the publisher’s blurb.
 They’ve put a lot of time and effort into getting that just right so if it doesn’t grab me, no-one else’s summary is likely to do any better, no matter how well written.

-Next I scan a few dozen reviews.
+– Next I scan a few dozen reviews.
 I like to know what people think about the book: what moved them, what put them off, whether they want to read more.
-So the last thing I want is a few dozen almost identical summaries to destroy the excitement.
+But if everyone starts with a lengthy summary, well… TL;DR.

 really bad not as good.